 - They provide fewer calories per serving, helping you stick to your daily calorie limit.

-- They make you feel full with a relatively small serving, reducing your chances of snacking on unhealthy foods.
+- Sweet potato makes you feel full with a relatively small serving, reducing your chances of snacking on unhealthy foods.

 One of the golden rules of bulking up is to consume more calories than you burn.
 Instead of restricting calories to the daily recommended count as you would when trying to get lean, the goal to bulk up would be to exceed that count.